srideviblogs/srideviblogs.github.io/_posts/2025-05-27-terraform-guide.md

 image: /assets/images/terraform.jpg
 ---

 Most Terraform blogs start with definitions.
-My Terraform journey started with **failures**.
+My Terraform journey started with failures.

-I didn’t truly understand Terraform when I wrote my first `.tf` file.
-I understood it only **after a failed apply blocked production changes**.
+I didn’t truly understand Terraform when I wrote my first `.tf` file.I understood it only after a failed apply blocked production changes.

-This post explains **Terraform basics**, but through **real-world lessons** I learned while working with AWS and Azure.
+This post explains Terraform basics, but through real-world lessons I learned while working with AWS and Azure.

+---

 ## What Is Terraform (In Real Life)

-Terraform is an **Infrastructure as Code (IaC)** tool that allows us to define, provision, and manage infrastructure using declarative configuration files.
+Terraform is an Infrastructure as Code (IaC) tool that allows us to define, provision and manage infrastructure using declarative configuration files.

 But in reality, Terraform is:
 - A **state management system**